 There are essentially two forms of capsule used for pharmaceutical and nutraceutical products – hard capsules and soft capsules.
 Traditional capsules are made from gelatin, which is a widely produced animal-based product.
-More recently hydroxyprolymethyl cellulose (HPMC) has become a successful alternative and is available commercially for both pharmaceutical and nutraceutical products.
+More recently HPMC (hydroxyprolymethyl cellulose) and Pullulan have become a successful alternatives and are available commercially for both pharmaceutical and nutraceutical products.

 Hard capsules are normally employed for dry solid active ingredients.
 The capsules are manufactured in two halves – a body and cap – to assist with filling.
 Gelatin has been the material of choice for capsules because of the ability of a solution to gel and form a solid at a temperature just above room temperature.
 Traditional gelatin capsules are therefore formed by dipping finger-shaped pin forms at room temperature into hot gelatin solution and then extracting them and allowing the resulting surface film of gelatin to dry out on the pins through a series of controlled air drying kilns.
 Once the film dries out, the capsules are stripped from the pins by bronze jaws and trimmed to length by stationary knives while the capsules are being spun in chucks or collets.
 After being trimmed to the exact length, the cap and body sections are ejected from the machine.
 Manufacturers supply the unlocked body and cap of each capsule ready to be filled with the appropriate drug or nutraceutical ingredients.

 More than one type of drug can be encased in a pharmaceutical capsule.
 Indeed it is quite common for the drugs to be in different forms, e.g., one as a tablet and one as a smaller capsule or powder.
 Both drug types can be encased in a larger capsule.

 The types of materials that can be loaded into empty capsules include:

 - Dry solids – powders, granules, pellets or small tablets